FOUNDATIONS OF STATISTICS AND ECONOMETRICS - 2020/1

 Module code: MANM467

-This module is an introduction to the methods of specification, estimation and testing of statistical and econometric models in a general.
-The techniques are applied to real data making use of the statistical computer packages (e.g. Stata).
+This module is an introduction to the methods of specification, estimation and testing of statistical and econometric models.
+The techniques are applied to business data making use of the statistical computer packages (e.g. Stata).

 Surrey Business School